clj-lx/clj-pgqueue/README.md

 #### multiple queue usage

-You can specify **queue name** and how many threads will handle the queue. a thread pool `newFixedThreadPool`  will be created with the number of threads you specify
+You can specify **queue name** and how many threads will handle the queue.

 ```
 (require '[clj-pgqueue.queue :as q])
 (require '[clj-pgqueue.impl.pgqueue :as pgqueue])